mansi2020/react_pm_assign1_foodrecipeapp/README.md

 - Improved understanding of working with APIs in React applications.
 - Enhanced knowledge of handling asynchronous operations using Axios.
 - Strengthened proficiency in building responsive user interfaces with React.
+- Utilized Axios for making HTTP requests.
+- Leveraged React Router for navigation within the app.
+- Employed the useReducer hook for managing state in complex components.
+- Implemented responsiveness to ensure optimal viewing experience across different devices.

 ## Future Improvements Needed
 1. Implement user authentication to allow users to save their favorite recipes or create custom recipe collections.